Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 Each boasts major health and fitness benefits, so by bringing cardio and strength training together, you’re getting the best of both worlds and powering up your workouts.

-Here, we dive into cardio vs. strength training for improved endurance and health benefits, and share why a cardio-strength pairing should be the cornerstone of your fitness routine.
+Here, we dive into the health benefits of cardio vs. strength training, how they stack up for different goals, and share why both should be nonnegotiables in your fitness routine.

 What Is Cardio?